Perros del Mal (promotion): Championships

-The Perros del Mal promotion presented a "Perros del Mal champiohship" belt at the 2009 Lucha Libre Expo in July 2009, but made no announcement regarding the belt for over a year.
+The Perros del Mal promotion presented a "Perros del Mal championship" belt at the 2009 Lucha Libre Expo in July 2009, but made no announcement regarding the belt for over a year.
 Finally, on December 7, 2010, Perros del Mal crowned the first ever Perros del Mal Extremo Champion.
 Just like with their policy on wrestlers Perros del Mal also has an open policy on championships, if a wrestler holds a title they will recognize it and allow him or her to wear it, they will even promote title matches.
 Listed below are the championships that have been defended in the Los Perros del Mal promotion so far.